 To access virtual machine settings

 - 1. Open XenCenter.

 - Select your FortiMail VM in the left pane.

 The tabs in the right pane provide access to the virtual hardware configuration.
-The Console tab provides access to the FortiMail console.
+The Console tab provides access to

 To set the number of CPUs